 Faced with a threatening situation (real or imagined, emotional or physical) changes take place in the body to help us take action to avoid or defend against danger.

 The nervous system releases hormones, our heart rate and breathing quickens, muscles tighten, blood pressure rises, and our senses become sharper.
-This physical response is an automatic process and it’s super important to keeping us alive.
+This physical response is an automatic process and it’s super important in keeping us alive.

 The problem is, our nervous system doesn’t know the difference between actual life-and-death situations and more generic stressors.

 Basically, anything that disrupts the normal homeostatic state of the body (aka life) will activate the stress response.
-In other words, life happens stress follows!
+In other words, life happens; stress follows!
 And we need to get smart about how we manage it.

-Because the more our stress response is activated the easier it is to trigger and the harder it becomes to shut it down.
+Because the more our stress response is activated, the easier it is to trigger and the harder it becomes to shut it down.

 And again, it can be a negative cycle.
 Dealing with chronic pelvic pain can cause increased stress, which in turn contributes to the pain and symptoms you might be experiencing.